platy/transit-radar/README.md

 [x] Station search & selection
 [x] Add only stops with a connection to the search
 [x] Multi word station search
-[] Bug: failing to transfer to U2 from Alex bhf or from hauptbahnhof tief to upstairs [] Time selection
+[x] Bug: failing to transfer to U2 from Alex bhf or from hauptbahnhof tief to upstairs [x] Error: to go northbound on S2 it's currently suggesting going south to Humbolthain and then changing to north - i guess its not any slower than waiting for that train at humbolthain, need to optimize for less changes
+[] Time selection
 [] Day/time filter in search to enable use of multi day cache [] Day selection